aarnphm/aarnphm.github.io/content/cache/container.md

 than expected, and it will eat up all of your AWS budget by the virtue of hosting a large container.

-> 🤔 How does one minimize a size of a given container?
+> 🤔 How does one minimise the size of a given container?

 <br/>